MauricePham/MauricePham/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 Hello World!
 My name is Huy Pham.
-I am a Data Analyst Fresher, majoring in English Business Administration.
+I am a Data Analyst Fresher, majored in English Business Administration.
 I am interested in the following topics: Business Intelligence, Data Science and also Economics fields such as Stock and Crypto currency.<br>

 ## 📫 How to reach me: